Student use of a quantum simulation and visualization tool: Methods

 \subsection{Coding scheme}

 After all interviews were completed, the audio was transcribed by humans via an online transcription service~\cite{rev}.
-The video, audio, and transcripts were used in combination in the coding process.
+The video, audio, and transcripts were all used during the coding process.
 In this context, coding refers to categorizing and labeling the students' vocalizations and on-screen actions.
-Sections of the interview were examined (including audio, video, and transcripts), and the audio-visual data was coded using the NVivo software package in one-minute increments.
-The audio transcripts and student sketches were used as supporting information during the coding process.
-The process of creating and refining the codebook was done collaboratively by C.A.W. and S.Z.A., with input and consistency checks from H.J.L.

-The final codebook is shown in Tab.~\ref{tab:codebook}.
-To begin, the codebook was divided into three parts, corresponding to the \emph{Predict}, \emph{Explore}, and \emph{Revise} phases of the exercise.
-We began with an \emph{a priori} codebook of main codes (in bold in Tab.~\ref{tab:codebook}) that were driven by the exercise protocol.
-From the data obtained during iterative rounds of interview coding, we determined the emergent codes and subcodes (unbolded in the table) that best captured the students' behavior during the exercise.
-Initially, students' behavior during the \emph{Explore} and \emph{Revise} phases was coded separately, but after the first coding iteration, these were combined as students would typically verbalize their revision in the \emph{Explore} phase.
-Given this, we describe the codes contained in Tab.~\ref{tab:codebook} in what follows.

-In our final codebook, the \emph{Part of Exercise} code category was used simply to label which part of the exercise the student was working with for future reference when doing data analysis (see Supplemental Material for the exercise.).
-As students were working through the exercise, they used sketches, math, and Composer to explain their responses.
-Hence, the \emph{Tool/Representation} codes denoted the tool(s) and/or representation(s) being used as they were working through the exercise.
-When using Composer, students engaged with the tool and explored the physical system under study through visualizations (plots) and interactions like changing plot parameters or values in relevant fields.
-This exploration was coded under the \emph{Exploration} code category divided into the \emph{Visualization} and \emph{Interactions} subcodes.

-The \emph{Visualization} subcodes were used to identify when a student was using a visualization within Composer to answer a question, e.g., describing what was going on within a plot or watching the system evolve in time, and the subcodes were applied based on which functions were visible on the plots (e.g., the real part of the wavefunction) when the interaction was occurring.
-In order for this code to be applied, we required that the interaction be obvious, e.g., the student was moving the mouse around the plot while discussing its contents or the student was describing the wavefunction's behavior as it evolved in time or the student changed parameters (like the spacing between the wells in the double-well system).
-The \emph{Interaction} code was applied when students were actively interacting with Composer elements and changing the parameters set in the program.
+Extensive details on the coding scheme and the codebook used can be found in the Supplemental Material, and we include relevant aspects here.